zero-os/0-bundle/README.md

 - if `start` is a shell script, the excuting `shebang` must actually be part of the flist otherwise it will not work, because the flist runs in a chroot, there is noway to access the binaries from the host.

+>Note: you can always override the entry point by using `--entry-point` flag

+>Note: all command line arguments provided after the flist, are passed to the entry point as arguments

 ### Notes
 - the env file is NOT a shell script
 - empty lines and lines starting with `#` are ignored